 Edwin offers too: hair tonic, laces, guitar picks, caps, … .

-Sick, beautiful designed 4 oz tin!
+The one I’m going to highlight will be Edwins flagship: PND OG (original), a medium petrolatum based.
+Sick, beautiful designed 4 oz (113 g) tin!
 The OG inside the tin has a caramel, light brown color.

 Cool water, coconut: a fresh, agreeable manly cologne.
 Reminds me of Suavecito firme but PND is more subtle, not as strong, there’s a better balance.
 During the day, I caught whiffs: subtle and modest ones.
 Towards the mid of the day, I did not smell it that much anymore.
 Really dig this scent, one of my favorites!
 I just open the tin to sniff its aroma from time to time.
 Can be used together with the Davidoff cool water eau de toilette.

-Its top layer feels a tad sticky and not hard.
-Scooping out goes like butter.
-Breakdown: buttery smooth.
-You get a buttery, oily, sticky, vaseline texture that breaks down instantaneously after rubbing through the hands.
-Goes in the hair super easy without any tension and super easy to spread evenly.
-3 normal sized scoops on damp hair was the quantity I was in need of.
-Gives a good, sticky grip as you slick it back with a Denman brush.
+Control: gives a good, sticky grip as you slick it back with a Denman brush.
 Not much of a resistance or tug.
 Hair tends to wave in the front, nearly all mediums do that for me unless I apply on damp hair.
 Cowlick area: managed okay, same thing for my sides.
 Because of the slickness, you won’t have to deal with many loose hairs.
-PND OG provides a comfortable and easy control.
-Weight in the hair: around a medium, proper volume is possible with it.
 Got a nice, clean, slick hair shape with nice comb lines.
 Okay height in the front.
 Styling time: average.
 Overall easy and agreeable to work with!